zz9tf/Hire_me_now/README.md

 # Getting Started

 ### License
-This project is licensed under the [MIT License](/LICENSE).
+This project is licensed under the [Mozilla License](/LICENSE).
 Please refer to the LICENSE file for more details.